bashrc2/epicyon/manual/manual.md

 This sounds like a trite comment, but if you have members on your instance coming from Twitter and expecting it to be the same sort of thing then they will be disappointed.
 A major difference is that the fediverse is more about conversation rather than one-way broadcast.
 Sites like Twitter encourage you to become an "influencer" and adopt a style of communication where you are shouting to a large audience without much expectation of dialogue.

-On Twitter there is an algorithm which will make follow suggestions and dump all manner of aggravating trash into your timeline.
+On the website formerly known as Twitter there is an algorithm which will make follow suggestions and dump all manner of aggravating trash into your timeline.
 On the fediverse if you want to connect with people then you will need to be more proactive in going out to *find the others*.
 There is no algorithm trying to guess what you want without your participation.
+Zuckerberg's Threads is an exception to this, but the less said about that the better.

 **Robustly remove bad actors**